 - StaticHierarchy (external) A flag which indicates if the hierarchy is static (1) or dynamic (0).
 In other words, a value of 1 takes the A out of AMR.
 Default: 1 - RefineBy (external) This is the refinement factor between a grid and its subgrid.
 For cosmology simulations, we have found a ratio of 2 to be most useful.
 Default: 4 - MaximumRefinementLevel (external) This is the lowest (most refined) depth that the code will produce.
 It is zero based, so the total number of levels (including the root grid) is one more than this value.
 Default: 2 - CellFlaggingMethod (external) The method(s) used to specify when a cell should be refined.
 This is a list of integers, up to 9, as described by the following table.
 The methods combine in an "OR" fashion: if any of them indicate that a cell should be refined, then it is flagged.
 For cosmology simulations, methods 2 and 4 are probably most useful.
 Note that some methods have additional parameters which are described below.
-Default:
+For more information about specific methods, see the method paper.
+Default: 1